-Although according to the instructions, the decision should be based on a circumstantial assessment of the situation of applicants, with particular attention to their individual background and needs, their network in Belgium and their availability for the asylum instances, practice has shown that after the instructions became applicable, the refusal to grant reception conditions to both categories of asylum seekers was categorical and of general nature.
-Most of these decisions did not take into account individual circumstances such as vulnerabilities nor whether a dignified standard of living would be ensured, in clear violation of article 4 of the Reception Act (see Reduction or withdrawal of reception conditions).
+Although according to the instructions and as guaranteed in article 4 of the Reception Act (see Reduction or withdrawal of reception conditions), the decision should be based on a circumstantial assessment of the situation of applicants, with particular attention to their individual background and needs, their network in Belgium and their availability for the asylum instances, the refusal to grant reception conditions to both categories of asylum seekers was in practice categorical and of general nature.
 Moreover, some of these decisions did not provide for a legal basis.

-Many thus excluded asylum seekers appealed against these 'code 207 no show' before the presidents of the Labour Courts (urgent procedure).
+Many asylum seekers excluded from accessing reception appealed against these decisions limiting their right to material assistance ('code 207 no show') before the presidents of the Labour Courts (urgent procedure).
 Some of these appeals led to the judges ordering Fedasil to grant reception to these asylum seekers (see Right to reception: Dublin procedure).
 After strict confinement orders were issued by the Belgian government due to the outbreak of COVID-19, all Labour Court presidents of both language roles ordered Fedasil, in cases brought before them by so-called 'unilateral request' (non-contradictory procedure in extreme urgency), to grant the applicants reception on a temporary base, for reasons of national health and security.
 However, in the meantime, Fedasil continued issuing 'code 207 no show' decisions.
 Consequently, applicants without a lawyer or whose lawyer refused to introduce a unilateral request on their behalf were left destitute during the pandemic.

-In the meantime, several national, Flemish and French speaking NGOs (Vluchtelingenwerk Vlaanderen, CIRÉ, Médecins sans Frontières, NANSEN, ADDE, Liga voor Mensenrechten and Ligue des Droits Humains and the Order of French and German speaking bar associations (OBFG)) had introduced an appeal with the Council of State aiming for the suspension and the annulment of the Fedasil instructions.
-In September 2020, right before the hearing before the Council of State was scheduled, Fedasil withdrew the instructions of 3 January 2020.374 Both categories of asylum seekers have thus since regained their full right to material assistance, including reception, during their asylum procedure.
+In the meantime, several national, Flemish and French speaking NGOs had introduced an appeal with the Council of State aiming for the suspension and the annulment of the Fedasil instructions.
+In September 2020, right before the hearing before the Council of State was scheduled, Fedasil withdrew the instructions of 3 January 2020.398 Both categories of asylum seekers have thus since regained their full right to material assistance, including reception, during their asylum procedure.

-In the context of the Covid-19 pandemic, a significant number of applicants for international protection had no access to the reception system between March and October 2020.
+In the context of the COVID-19 pandemic, a significant number of applicants for international protection had no access to the reception system between March and October 2020.
 This was mostly due to the introduction of the online registration system for applications for international protection introduced by the Immigration Office (see Registration of the asylum application).
-Since applicants for international protection are only entitled to material aid from the moment they make their application for international protection and during that period, some applicants for international protection had to wait multiple weeks before they were able to make their application, they had no access to the reception system during this waiting period.
-In addition, since the dispatching service of Fedasil in the arrival centre was closed from 17 March 2020 onwards, applicants who needed to re-integrate the reception system (e.g. because they had left their reception place or after having received a decision that their subsequent application for international protection was declared admissible) had no access to the reception system either.
+Since applicants for international protection are only entitled to material assistance from the moment they make their application for international protection and during that period some applicants for international protection had to wait multiple weeks before they were able to make their application, they had no access to the reception system during this waiting period.399 In addition, since the dispatching service of Fedasil in the arrival centre was closed from 17 March 2020 onwards, applicants who needed to re-integrate in the reception system (e.g. because they had left their reception place or after having received a decision that their subsequent application for international protection was declared admissible) had no access to the reception system either.400